thewebdev/opera-blink-extension-am/README.md

 2. The upward and the downward swing (indicated by the green and red colour, respectively) of the earnings data is based on the comparison with the previous period's earning (i.e. today's earning is compared with yesterday's, and this month's earning is compared with last month's).

 ## Changelog

+*Version 2.2* -
+New: Option to display all earnings data in a tabular view.

 *Version 2.1* -
 New: Options to control display & data refresh timings.